datatrail-jhu/10_communication/manuscript/01_reports.md

 And, for every plot, best practices should be followed.
 These were discussed previously in the data visualization course, but as a general reminder here:

-* colors used on any plot shoould be distinct from one another
+* colors used on any plot should be distinct from one another
 * colors should be chosen such that figures are interpretable by individuals who are color-blind
 * all axes and text on figures should be large enough
 * the appropriate plot for your data should be used